danpetry/RIOT/doc/memos/rdm-draft-petry-riot-design-goals.md

 reduced development effort in porting, the hardware is abstracted and the APIs are uniform at as low a level as possible.
 The code duplication is minimized across configurations.

+moved from above - ## 1.5 Cross-hardware system integration

+TODO: why do we do this and what use case(s) does it tie into?

+This involves integrated, distributed sensor and actuator systems running RIOT on different hardware platforms.
+This requires software to be agnostic to the underlying hardware and support common protocols.

 ## Robustness and resilience